Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

 In pure $^{4}$He quantum crystals a supersolid phase has been proposed~\cite{Leggett1970,Chester1970,Andreev1969}, see~\cite{Boninsegni2012} for a review.
-In one scenario~\cite{Chester1970,Andreev1969} supersolidity relies on crystalline incommensurability, arising from spontaneous zero-point vacancies free to tunnel through the crystal.
-Alternatively, frozen-in crystalline defects, such as dislocations~\cite{Boninsegni2007,Soyler2009}, or grain boundaries~\cite{Pollet2007} can host superfluidity.
-The search for supersolidity in bulk solid $^{4}$He has been the subject of intense experimental investigation, in which the smallness of the superfluid fraction together with the inevitable viscoelastic response of the solid have prevented unambiguous detection~\cite{Chan2013}.
+In one scenario~\cite{Chester1970,Andreev1969} supersolidity relies on crystalline incommensurability, arising from spontaneous zero point vacancies free to tunnel through the crystal.
+Alternatively, frozen-in crystalline defects such as dislocations~\cite{Boninsegni2007,Soyler2009}, or grain boundaries~\cite{Pollet2007}, can host superfluidity.
+The search for supersolidity in bulk solid $^{4}$He has been the subject of intense experimental investigation, in which the smallness of the superfluid fraction together with the inevitable visco-elastic response of the solid have prevented unambiguous detection~\cite{Chan2013}.
 A possible exception is the supersolid response of dislocation cores~\cite{Hallock2008,Hallock2010,Hallock2012,Hallock2014}.
 Recent work using a carbon nanotube as a substrate has also identified possible pathways to a 2D helium supersolid \cite{Todoshchenko2022,Todoshchenko2024}.

-Evidence has been found for transient supersolid behaviour in quantum gases with long range dipolar interactions, which can be tuned to create an array of phase coherent superfluid droplets~\cite{Tanzi,Chomaz,Bottcher,Tanzi2019,Guo2021,Norcia2021,Tanzi2021}.
-Several other approaches have also attempted to engineer cold-atom supersolid light-mediated interactions \cite{Leonard} or spin orbit coupling \cite{Li}.
+Evidence has been found for transient supersolid behavior in quantum gases with long range dipolar interactions, which can be tuned to create an array of phase coherent superfluid droplets~\cite{Tanzi,Chomaz,Bottcher,Tanzi2019,Guo2021,Norcia2021,Tanzi2021}.
+Several other approaches have also attempted to engineer cold-atom supersolid light-mediated interactions~\cite{Leonard} or spin orbit coupling~\cite{Li}.